 The Fund reclassifies debt investments when and only when its business model for managing those assets changes.
 The reclassification takes place from the start of the first reporting period following the change.
-Such changes are expected to be very in frequent and none occurred during the period.
+Such changes are expected to be very infrequent, and none occurred during the period.

-Notes to the financial statements for the year ended 31 December 2021 (Amounts in United States Dollar)
+Notes to the financial statements (continued) For the year ended 31 December 2021 (Amounts in Saudi Arabian Riyals)